EDIC - Computer and Communication Sciences

 The presentation lasts 30 minutes and is public.
 It is followed by a private exam of around 60 minutes.
 The write-up, the presentation, and the exam are based on a reading list consisting of three research articles that are related to the thesis topic.
 The reading list is chosen by the student in collaboration with the thesis director(s) at least two months before the exam.
 The goal of the exam is for the student to demonstrate a thorough understanding of the articles on the reading list and be able to evaluate them critically, taking into account the background knowledge and research forming the foundations for to the contributions in the articles.
 The exam is followed by a discussion of the thesis plan.

 After passing the candidacy exam, a doctoral student must meet his/her thesis director once a year and fill out the annual report form.
 This is a good opportunity for the students to receive official feedback from their advisors.
-The annual report is an online form which must be filled out first by the student, then by his/her advisor and should be submited to the doctoral program by October 15 every year.
+The annual report is an online form which must be filled out first by the student, then by his/her advisor and is due to the doctoral program by October 15 every year.
 The annual reports are reviewed by the EDIC Program Committee to make sure that all doctoral students are making satisfactory academic progress.

 Doctoral students starting their second year and those who are within three months of defending their thesis are exempt from filing an annual report.
 A mid-term evaluation is required six months later for those who failed to get a satisfactory grade in the annual evaluation.